Mirinda Logo

 Mirinda Logo 2017

 The last logo is verbal.
 It is made in pure green color with letters of different sizes.
 They bounce like gas bubbles in a bottle of Mirinda.
-The inscription is placed obliquely from bottom to top, which supports the theme of soda, the rise of gas from the bottom of the can.
+The inscription is placed obliquely from bottom to top, which supports the soda theme and the rise of gas from the bottom of the can.

-The logo still conveys the idea of a good mood and striving for leadership.
+The logo still conveys a sense of good mood and a striving for leadership.
 But moves away from the orange theme.
-The brand is presented in 12 flavors, and orange is just one of them.
+The brand offers 12 flavors, and orange is just one of them.

 2023 – today